Retreats offer opportunity to revive and renew.

 Caring for the Body as well as the Spirit

 The opportunity to literally retreat for a weekend is sometimes the ultimate indulgence for women who participate in a cancer retreat.
 Taking time away from the daily grind of household and family responsibilities that don’t disappear with a cancer diagnosis—and from the stress of medical appointments and the general strain of all the issues associated with living with cancer—allows women to really unwind.
 Retreat organizers recognize that by offering services that nurture and strengthen participants’ bodies, they can provide a physical release and a sense of well-being to accompany the psychological renewal that the retreat experience offers.
+To make this happen they bring in a physical therapy specialist for their clients.
+These are therapists who are licensed physical therapists but they are not going to make you feel like you are in a hospital setting.
+They specialize in using Yoga, Pilates, Aromatherapy, reflexology and acupuncture in accordance with traditional therapy.

 Services and therapies offered at various retreats vary widely.
 At the A.W.O.L. retreats, massage therapists and aestheticians are always on hand to provide spa-type treatments.
 At the Women’s Wellness Weekend at Camp Good Days and Special Times in Mendon, New York, massage, facials, manicures, pedicures, reiki, yoga, and haircuts are some of the services provided to ensure that participants’ bodies are as well taken care of as their spirits.
 At Sunstone retreats yoga, qigong, and walking are integrated into the programs to complement the therapies and the spiritual and mental support that are also offered.